eclipse/eclipsefuro/docs/furo/content/posts/movingToEclipse.md

 date: 2021-07-12T21:22:22+01:00
 ---

-# Moving to eclipse

 We started to move the many parts of the furo project from theNorstroem to eclipse last month.

 This forced us to restructure the individual parts of *furo*.
-The restructuring definitely brings us advantages and a simpler view of the big picture.
+The restructuring definitely brings us some advantages for the project itself.

+For the consumers, the sharp separation of the involved components,  a cleaner naming and improved documentation will give them a better view of the big picture.

+We kept the changes that you have to made as low as possible.
+Please read in the guide below, what you have to do, to migrate your project.

 ## Migration guide: